goravel/docs/README.md

 ## About Goravel

-Goravel is a web application framework with complete functions and good scalability.
-As a starting scaffolding to help Gophper quickly build their own applications.
+Goravel is a web application framework with complete functions and excellent scalability.
+As a starting scaffolding to help Gopher quickly build their own applications.

-The framework style is consistent with [Laravel](https://github.com/laravel/laravel), let PHPer don't need to learn a new framework, but also happy to play around Golang!
-Tribute Laravel!
+The framework's design is consistent with [Laravel](https://github.com/laravel/laravel), simplifying the learning curve for PHPers.
+Kudos to Laravel!

-Welcome star, PR and issues！
+We are open to receiving stars, PRs, and issues!

 ## Main Function